Wednesday, 23 March 2016

 Thursday 17th March 2016

 Beyond Mill Lane Cemetery I passed various stables where several horses are invariably in the fields beside the lane often adding a pungent aroma of manure to the walk.
 It is not long before I reached Blaby Mill, where the lane gets its name, and which retains the tall mill chimney, but is now Blaby Mill Stables.
-Soon after the stables the lane swings sharply right while the bridlepath keeps straight on through a gate and continues close to the River Sence past allotments to another farmer's lane.
-After a sharp zigzag the lane heads between two meadows that are filled with dandelions and buttercups in the spring to finally swing around an old railway embankment to reach Countesthorpe Road.
-I usually cannot resist climbing onto a permissive path that follows the side of the embankment through delightful woodland.
-This embankment usually contains more wild flowers than I would usually see on Mill Lane and is always a strong draw for me.
+Soon after the stables the lane turns sharp right while the bridlepath keeps straight on through a gate and continues close to the River Sence past allotments to another farmer's lane.
+After a narrow zigzag the lane heads between two meadows that are always filled with dandelions and buttercups in the spring to finally swing around an old railway embankment to reach Countesthorpe Road.
+I usually cannot resist climbing onto a permissive path that follows the side of the embankment through delightful woodland, which usually contains more wild flowers than I would see on Mill Lane and is always a strong draw for me.

-Near the top of the path a small hollow opens out where the material to build the embankment was dug out of the earth, but is now a playground for youths in the summer despite a metal fence that had been constructed several years ago.
+Near the top of the path a small hollow is revealed to the right where the material to build the embankment was dug out of the earth, but is now a playground for youths in the summer despite a metal fence that was constructed several years ago.
 At the top of the path I came out onto the top of the embankment with an awesome view down the length of the embankment that used to contain a railway line.
-After walking along the embankment I eventually reached a steep descent down to Crow Mills at the end of Mill Lane.
-Countesthorpe Road snakes over the Grand Union Canal and the River Sence at this point and I usually return to the Manor along the towpath for the canal, however over the winter the towpath is very muddy so for the last couple of months I have been returning through South Wigston.
-After the dry weather recently I thought I’d try the towpath and found that it was dry underfoot so I was easily able to follow the canal between the houses at the back of South Wigston and farmer’s fields all the way back to the Glen Parva Manor.
+After walking along the embankment I eventually reached a steep descent that led me down to Crow Mills at the end of Mill Lane.
+Countesthorpe Road snakes over the Grand Union Canal and the River Sence at this point and I usually return to the Manor along the towpath for the canal, however over the winter the towpath is too muddy so for the last couple of months I have been returning through South Wigston.
+After the dry weather recently I thought I’d try the towpath and I found it to be dry underfoot so I was easily able to follow the canal alongside the houses at the back of South Wigston all the way back to the Glen Parva Manor.

 This may not be the most spectacular, or stunning, walk in the world, but it does have several redeeming features in that it is quiet, peaceful and local.
 It gives me a chance to unwind and to enjoy the sunshine and the countryside.
 There is nothing better than being able to get out of the house and within a couple of minutes be walking in the countryside in peaceful surroundings.
 This is my local, my go-to walk when I need to unwind and as such it is second to none.